Joe Namath: Early life

 Namath was born and raised in Beaver Falls, Pennsylvania, 30 miles (50 km) northwest of Pittsburgh.
 He grew up in the Lower End neighborhood of Beaver Falls.
 Namath is the son of Catholic parents, Rose (née Juhász) and János "John Andrew" Namath, a steelworker, both of Hungarian descent.
 His Hungarian-born grandfather, András "Andrew" Németh, known as "A.J." to his family and friends, came to Ellis Island on the steamer in 1911, and worked in the coal and steel industries of the Greater Pittsburgh area.

 While growing up, Namath was close to both of his parents, who eventually divorced.
 Following his parents' divorce, Namath lived with his mother.
 He was the youngest of four sons, with an older adopted sister.

 Namath excelled in all sports at Beaver Falls High School and was a standout quarterback in football, guard in basketball, and outfielder in baseball.
 In an age when dunks were uncommon in high school basketball, Namath regularly dunked in games.
 He later clarified a story about being the only white player on his high school basketball team on The James Brown Show in 2018, where he was the guest.
 Namath stated that although he was one of several white players on the team, he was the only white starter.
 Coached by Larry Bruno at Beaver Falls, Namath's football team won the WPIAL Class AA championship with a 9–0 record in 1960.
 Coach Bruno later presented Namath to the Pro Football Hall of Fame in Canton.

-Upon graduation from high school in 1961, Namath received offers from several Major League Baseball teams, including the Yankees, Indians, Reds, Pirates, and Phillies, but football prevailed.
+Upon graduating from high school in 1961, Namath received offers from several Major League Baseball teams, including the Yankees, Indians, Reds, Pirates, and Phillies, but football prevailed.
 Namath told interviewers that he wanted to sign with the Pirates and play baseball like his idol, Roberto Clemente, but elected to play football because his mother wanted him to get a college education.
 Namath enrolled at the University of Alabama, but left before graduating in order to pursue a career in professional football.
 However, a college degree was finally conferred on Namath at age 64, after he completed an external-program Bachelor of Arts degree in interdisciplinary studies at the University of Alabama in 2007.

 Namath had many offers from Division I college football programs, including Penn State, Ohio State, Alabama, and Notre Dame, but initially decided upon the University of Maryland after being heavily recruited by Maryland assistant coach Roland Arrigoni.
 He was rejected by Maryland because his college-board scores were just below the school's requirements.
 After ample recruiting by Coach Paul 'Bear' Bryant, Namath accepted a full scholarship to attend Alabama.
 Bryant stated that his decision to recruit Namath was "the best coaching decision I ever made."